ilri/rmg-ansible-public/roles/storage/README.md

 ```

 ## GlusterFS Server
 To specify a host as a storage server, you need to assign the value `server` to `glusterfs_role` in `host_vars/$hostname` or in `group_vars/$groupname`.

-The following tasks are carried out on storage servers:
-  - Add glusterfs-epel yum repo
-  - Install glusterfs-server package
+This will install the glusterfs-server package along with its dependencies and a few other disk utilities.
+It does not configure GlusterFS — you will need to go to the server(s) and do this manually!

 # OS Family Supported
 - CentOS 6, CentOS 7